Dan Brown: Charity work

 In October 2004, Brown and his siblings donated US$2.2 million to Phillips Exeter Academy in honor of their father, to set up the Richard G. Brown Technology Endowment to help "provide computers and high-tech equipment for students in need".
 On April 14, 2011, Dan and his wife, Blythe Newlon Brown, created an eponymous scholarship fund to celebrate the 25th anniversary of his graduation from Amherst College.
 It is a permanently endowed scholarship fund that provides financial aid to students at Amherst, with preference given to incoming students with an interest in writing.
 On June 16, 2016, Brown donated US$337,000 to the Ritman Library in Amsterdam to digitize a collection of ancient books.

 Personal life

 Brown and his wife, Blythe Newlon, were supporters of the New Hampshire Charitable Foundation.
-In 2019, after 22 years of marriage, Brown and his wife acrimoniously divorced, with the financial settlement still to be concluded due to Brown's alleged infidelities during the latter part of their marriage.
-In December 2021, the couple agreed to settle the lawsuit.
-In the acknowledgements of the 2025 novel The Secret of Secrets, he refers to Dutch equestrian Judith Pietersen as his fiancee.
+In 2019, after 22 years of marriage, Brown and his wife acrimoniously divorced due to his alleged infidelities during the latter part of their marriage.
+This led to a lawsuit by Newlon.
+After a series of delays, the couple agreed to settle the lawsuit in December 2021.
+In the acknowledgments of his 2025 novel The Secret of Secrets, Brown refers to Dutch equestrian Judith Pietersen as his fiancée.